-Type of fibrous connective tissue.
-Much of the space is occupied by ground substance which is dissolved out of the tissue during histological fixation and leaves empty space in prepared tissue sections.
-The WHAT connective tissue we will discuss are areolar and reticular tissue.
+More space is occupied by ground substance, which is dissolved out of the tissue during histological fixation and leaves empty space in prepared tissue sections.
+Two forms of loose connective tissue include areolar and reticular tissue.

 dense connective tissue

-Type of fibrous connective tissue.
 Fiber occupies more space than the cells and ground substance, and appears closely packed in tissue sections.
-The two WHAT connective tissues are dense regular and dense irregular connective tissue
+Two forms of dense connective tissue are dense regular and dense irregular.

-A type of loose connective tissue.
 A mesh of reticular fibers and fibroblasts.
-It forms the structural stroma (framework) of such organs as the lymph nodes, spleen, thymus, and bone marrow.
-If you imagine a kitchen sponge soaked with blood, the sponge fibers are analogous to this tissue stroma.
+It forms the structural framework of organs such as the lymph nodes, spleen, thymus, and bone marrow.
+The space amid the fibers is filled with blood cells.

 dense regular connective tissue

 Has two properties; 1-The collagen fibers are closely packed and leave relatively little open space.
 2-The fibers are parallel to each other.
 It's found in tendons and ligaments.
 Found in tendons and ligaments.